Chiu Tai-san

 Chiu Tai-san (邱太三 (Qiū Tàisān); born 30 August 1956) is a Taiwanese lawyer and politician.
 He was a member of the Legislative Yuan from 1999 to 2004.
 He then served as the vice minister of the Mainland Affairs Council, and later as deputy mayor of Kaohsiung City under Chen Chu.
 After leaving politics for a teaching position, Chiu was named the deputy mayor of Taoyuan City under Cheng Wen-tsan in 2014.
 He resigned in 2016, and was appointed the minister of Justice later that year.
 Chiu stepped down from the justice ministry in 2018, and served on the National Security Council until 2019.
 In 2021, Chiu was appointed minister of the Mainland Affairs Council.

 Education

 After graduating from Taichung Municipal Taichung First Senior High School, Chiu studied law at National Taiwan University, where he earned a Bachelor of Laws (LL.B.), a Master of Laws (LL.M.), and, in 2009, his Ph.D. in law.
 His doctoral dissertation, completed under jurists Weng Yueh-sheng and Chiu Rong-jeo, was titled, "The legislative transformation of Taiwan's criminal justice and human rights system after democratization" (Chinese: 臺灣政治民主化下刑事人權法制之立法變遷).

+Early career

 After graduating from law school, Chiu worked as a prosecutor for the district courts of Tainan and Hsinchiu.
 He later was a visiting scholar at Harvard University.